Compliance February 7, 2026 | 10 min read

 06 Preparation: What to Do Now

 DAC8 doesn't change what you should do – it makes the consequences more visible.
-The foundation remains: complete, understandable crypto documentation.
+The foundation remains: complete, understandable crypto accounting.

 Step 1: Check Completeness